-Current with laws from the 2017 First Reg.
-Sess. of the 110th Tennessee General Assembly.
-Pursuant to §§ 1-1-110, 1-1-111, and 1-2-114, the Tennessee Code Commission certifies the final, official version of the Tennessee Code and, until then, may make editorial changes to the statutes.
+Current with laws from the 2019 First Reg.
+Sess. of the 111th Tennessee General Assembly, eff. through May 17, 2019.
+Pursuant to §§ 1-1-110, 1-1-111, and 1-2-114, the Tennessee Code Commission certifies the final, official version of the

+Tennessee Code and, until then, may make editorial changes to the statutes.
 References to the updates made by the most recent legislative session should be to the Public Chapter and not to the T.C.A. until final revisions have been made to the text, numbering, and hierarchical headings on Westlaw to conform to the official text.